Brad Paisley Visits Kyiv With Delegation of U.S. Senators, Sings Ukrainian-Language Folk Song

 “I’ll bet you’ve never heard Brad Paisley sing in Ukrainian,” tweeted former presidential advisor Igor Novikov, posting video of the singer performing in the rain as reporters looked on.

-Paisley was also photographed meeting with Ukrainian president Volodymyr Zelensky, who appeared as a (spoken-word) guest on Paisley’s “Same Here” recording.
+Paisley was also photographed meeting with Ukrainian president Volodymyr Zelensky, who appeared as a (spoken-word) guest on Paisley’s “Same Here” recording; it was the first in-person meeting between the two of them.
 The singer has been an ambassador for Ukraine’s United24 fundraising campaign.

-During their visit with the president, Manchin and Paisley — who also hails from West Virginia — presented the leader with a University of West Virginia ballcap.
+During their visit with the president, Manchin and Paisley — who share a home state, West Virginia — presented the leader with a University of West Virginia ballcap.

+Paisley also met with and sang for U.S. troops in Poland on the trip.

+At a press conference in Kyiv, Paisley said, “It’s an emotional experience seeing all of this firsthand.
+For me looking around this city and being here for the first time, I’m absolutely struck by the resilience of life and the beautiful nature of the way this city is trying to thrive in the middle of conflict.
+And also trying to be as free as they can be in this hard time.
+I think as an American, it is one of the most inspiring things I’ve ever seen, and I’m absolutely honored to be here.”

 Underscoring the sharp divisions between Republicans who are hawks and doves on support for Ukraine in Russia’s attempted invasion, Paisley has taken heat from some conservatives since releasing his song with Zelensky, who has been painted as a villain by a number of right-wing talk show hosts.
 His trip to the embattled country made it clear he’s not being swayed by any resistance he’s encountered in his support.